-I create spaces within which new forms and mixtures become indigenized out of various materials reclaimed from environments I encounter.
-The detritus of the everyday is recontextualized; transcending its original purpose while transforming its preexisting form becoming in service to something new that evolves from one identity to another.
+In my work I create spaces within which new forms and mixes become indigenized out of various materials reclaimed from environments I encounter.
+The detritus of the everyday is recontextualized; becoming in service to something new that shifts from one identity to another.
 The work is interested in excavating history, and the flipping of tradition to create a multi-layered exchange that rejects the linearity of conventional ideas of temporality.
-Collapsing divisions between past, present, and future gives birth to fragmented portraits, and hybridized forms, that are not oriented to a specific time or place, but rather floating in a space of disquieting co-existence.
-My work responds to the tradition of classical portraiture, challenging its singular historical narrative by presenting an alternative through cutting up, re-positioning and then piecing together meaning from the histories that are inherent in the images and objects I recover, and the art historical canon from which I borrow and bring into a new context.
+Collapsing divisions between past, present, and future gives birth to fragmented portraits, counter narratives, and hybridized figures, that are not oriented to a specific time or place, but rather floating in a space of disquieting co-existence.
+My work responds to the tradition of classical portraiture, challenging its singular historical narrative by presenting alternative representations through cutting up, re-positioning and then piecing together meaning from the histories that are inherent in the images and objects I recover.

-What results is a cross pollination of painting, drawing, collage, and sculpture, and accumulations of domestic items, including clocks, tiles, chairs, mirror frames, moldings, and doorknobs, to name a few.
-Using domestic items reclaimed from various sites, my neighborhood being one, is a way to map a personal journey, and respond to that specific evolving social landscape; creating a kind of field guide by which to navigate the communities in which I live and travel.
+What results is a cross pollination of painting, drawing, collage, and sculpture, and accumulations of domestic items, including flooring, furniture parts, frames, moldings, and doorknobs, to name a few.
+Using domestic items collected from multiple geographies, my neighborhood being one, is a way to map a personal journey, and respond to the constantly evolving social landscape; creating a kind of field guide by which to navigate the communities in which I live and travel.